Larry Ruttman

-Lawrence Allen "Larry" Ruttman (born February 8, 1931) is an American attorney, author, and historian.
-He is best known for his two books of biographical cultural history, Voices of Brookline and American Jews and America's Game, and for his baseball memoir, My Eighty-Two Year Love Affair with Fenway Park: From Teddy Ballgame to Mookie Betts.
+Lawrence Allen Ruttman (born February 8, 1931) is an American attorney, author, and historian.
+He is best known for his five books: Voices of Brookline; American Jews and America's Game; his baseball memoir, My Eighty-Two Year Love Affair with Fenway Park: From Teddy Ballgame to Mookie Betts; his memoir, Larry Ruttman: A Life Lived Backwards: An Existential Triad of Friendship, Maturation, and Inquisitiveness; and Intimate Conversations: Face to Face With Matchless Musicians, scheduled for publication on October 1, 2024.

 Biography

 Ruttman was born in Boston, Massachusetts to Doris Grandberg Ruttman and Morris "Moe" Ruttman and moved to Brookline, Massachusetts at the age of two.
 He graduated from Brookline High School, received a Bachelor of Arts in English from the University of Massachusetts Amherst, and earned a Juris Doctor from Boston College Law School in 1958.
 From 1952 to 1954, he served in the United States Air Force during the Korean War, and was honorably discharged as a First Lieutenant.
 He married Lois Raverby on November 3, 1963.

 He has practiced law in Brookline since 1960.
 He was an Assistant Attorney General in the civil rights section of the Massachusetts Office of the Attorney General from 1960 to 1962.
 He is a fellow of the Massachusetts Bar Foundation, the charitable partner of the Massachusetts Bar Association, and served on the Board of Governors of the Massachusetts Academy of Trial Attorneys (MATA) in the 1980s.
 He was an elected Brookline Town Meeting member from 1958 to 1968, an elected Democratic Town Committee member from 1960 to 1976, and an appointed member of the Brookline Cable Trust from 1984 to 1986.

 In 2019, Ruttman led an effort at the Brookline Town Meeting to rename the former Edward Devotion School in honor of Ethel Weiss, the owner of a nearby toy and card shop, who welcomed neighborhood children into her store for more than 76 years.